tunaphish/blog/content/notes/inbox.md

 Connecting ideas to make concentrations.
 Like Korean fashion reapers... connecting concentrations to other concentrations.
 Concepts to other concepts.
 Stories to other stories.
 Mechanics to other mechanics.
 Coffee shop.
 New wave coffee vs old wave coffee.
 Conversations in there.
 Nihilism vs... not nihilism.
 Sei breaks their spirit.
 Eli encourages them to move on.
 Live a life with no regrets.
 In comparison the work I’m doing right now feels really dry.
 How do you exhibit this kind of enthusiasm for bullshit...
 I kind of want to cruise right now.

 applying smart note taking to creative work.
 There’s two parts.
 Generating ideas.
 Mechanical work.
 The mechanics follow from the idea.
 The message.
-Kind of like baushaus.
+Kind of like [[baushaus]].
 Form follows function.
 In this case the form is the concentration.
 Aka reaper daddies.

 System for managing resources.
 Ingredients get delivered.
 Fresh ones go bad.
 You have to preserve which lowers their usefulness or changes it.
 Some rare ingredients to bad after a day.
 You concoct potions from them.
 Rarer potions require a bunch of rare items delivered at once.
 You can supplement buy buying specialty ingredients but it’s expensive.